dhellmann/pymotw/PyMOTW/site/index.rst

    :start-after: #end_pymotw_header

-Since :mod:`usercustomize` is meant for user-specific configuration for a user, it should be installed somewere in the user's default path, but not on the site-wide path.
+Since :mod:`usercustomize` is meant for user-specific configuration for a user, it should be installed somewhere in the user's default path, but not on the site-wide path.
 The default ``USER_BASE`` directory is a good location.
 This example sets ``PYTHONPATH`` explicitly to ensure the module is picked up.